AlbertV16/AWS-reStart/README.md

-# vsCodeTest
+# AWS re/Start labs
-Repo for learning to use Visual Studio Code
+Repo used for doing the AWS re/Start labs